learn-co-curriculum/dsc-gaussian-naive-bayes-lab/README.md

 ## Introduction

 Now that you've seen how to employ multinomial Bayes for classification, its time to practice implementing the process yourself.
-Afterward, you'll get a chance to further investigate the impacts of using true probabilities under the probability density function as opposed to the point estimate on the curve itself.
+You'll also get a chance to investigate the impacts of using true probabilities under the probability density function as opposed to the point estimate on the curve itself.

 ## Objectives